When will landines be phased out?

 Many exchanges are already being moved to "stop sell".
 This means that, although your landline may currently be active, any changes to your service, migrations to other suppliers, or switching to other products will be limited to the options that are to be supported long-term.
 Effectively, you would be unable to place any new order for an analogue line or any service dependent on a landline, and would only be able to pick from single order options such as FTTP or SoGEA.

 No, you don't.
 The advantage of the new Single Order Broadband options is that they are not reliant on any active voice service, so you can simply move to one of these without any additional orders.
-Voice services (such as VOIP) are effectively an add-on to your broadband.
+Voice services (such as VoIP) are effectively an add-on to your broadband.

-Between now and December 2025, all WLR products will be ending, including Silent Line Rental.
+Between now and January 2027, all WLR products will be ending, including Silent Line Rental.
 This means that you will need to move to alternative connection options, such as FTTP or SoGEA.
 Check your Regrade options via your MyFreeola control panel, or run a check on our broadband page to see what's available.

 Any item that relies on an analogue landline will cease to work on a single order broadband.
 As such, you would need to switch to products that are IP compatible.
 The vendor/ supplier of those items should be able to advise you regarding compatibility, and possibly help with sourcing alternatives.

 Some critical services such as life pendants and Redcare currently depend on an analogue line, and as such you are advised to contact the vendor of any services you use to seek help before making any changes.
-Openreach have committed not to withdraw services until a replacement is in place, so these will be supported until the December 2025 deadline.
+Openreach have committed not to withdraw services until a replacement is in place, so these will be supported until the January 2027 deadline.

-Vendors of these services are already being advised and guided toward changing their services to be compatible with single order broadband, so this should ensure that there are no interruptions in service at the 2025 deadline.
+Vendors of these services are already being advised and guided toward changing their services to be compatible with single order broadband, so this should ensure that there are no interruptions in service at the 2027 deadline.